lfbettcher/Launch-Academy/java-hibernate-joins-and-associations/java-hibernate-joins-and-associations.md

 ## The Key to Lasting Relationships

-Recall that in our exploration of relational databases, we can have one-to-many relationships, and one-to-one relationships.
+Recall that in our exploration of relational databases, we can have one-to-one, one-to-many, and many to many relationships.
 Leveraging these relationships among tables allows us to eliminate duplication and to keep our data well-normalized.
 When the JPA was designed, the existence of database relationships was a first-order concern through the concept of _associations_.
 So, let's mirror a database relationship in our Java entities.

 For this article, we'll discuss associations in the context of a blogging website.
 Consider the following ER diagram while we build this out: